news release: November 2004

 Exhibits include Omer Fast’s Spielberg’s List (2003), a two-screen video work which presents the testimony of ‘survivors’ of Schindler’s List, Polish extras who took part in the shooting of Steven Spielberg’s Oscar-winning 1993 film; Ori Gersht’s White Noise (1999), a series of photographs in which he uses photographic techniques to record the traces of the search which obscures the image of the past; Klub Zwei’s Black and White: the other side of images (2003), a commentary on the use and misuse of images presented as historical documents; Miranda Lopatkin’s The Family Danced (2004), a photo-essay on memory and assimilation; Ann-Sofi Sidén’s Poshlust!
 A Quest for White Horses (2003), series of facsimilies disclosing how images are marked in their transmission.

-about the exhibition
+the exhibition

-archived news releases and press photos
+news releases and press photos